ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

 | Multivariate   | x (correlation)        |  x (joint exceedance) |
 +----------------+------------------------+-----------------------+

-- Analysis of trend preservation: Bias correction can significantly modify the trend projected in the climate model simulation.
+- Analysis of trend preservation: Bias adjustment can significantly modify the trend projected in the climate model simulation.
 This component helps the user assess whether a certain method preserves the climate model trend or not, in order to provide the basis for an informed choice on whether trend modification is desirable for the application at hand.

 What ibicus is not?
 -------------------

 After trying to convince you of the advantages of using ibicus, we also want to alert you to what ibicus currently does not do:

-1. ibicus does not currently support multivariate bias correction, meaning the correction of spatial or inter-variable structure.
+1. ibicus does not currently support multivariate bias adjustment, meaning the correction of spatial or inter-variable structure.
 Whether or not to correct for example the inter-variable structure, which could be seen as an integral feature of the climate model [link to Maraun], is a contentious and debated topic of research.
 If such correction is necessary, the excellent `MBC <https://cran.r-project.org/web/packages/MBC/index.html>`_ or `SBCK <https://github.com/yrobink/SBCK>`_ package are suitable solutions. |brr|

 2. ibicus is not suitable for 'downscaling' the climate model which is a term for methods used to increase the spatial resolution of climate models.
-Although bias corrections methods have been used for downscaling, in general they are not appropriate, since they do not reproduce the local scale variability that is crucial on those scales.
+Although bias adjustments methods have been used for downscaling, in general they are not appropriate, since they do not reproduce the local scale variability that is crucial on those scales.
 Maraun 2016 argues that for downscaling, stochastic methods have great advantages.
 An example of a package addressing the problem of downscaling is: `Rglimclim <https://www.ucl.ac.uk/~ucakarc/work/glimclim.html>`_. |brr|

 3. 'Garbage in, garbage out'.
 Ibicus cannot guarantee that the climate model is suitable for the problem at hand.
-As mentioned above, although bias correction can help with misspecifications, it cannot solve fundamental problems within climate models.
+As mentioned above, although bias adjustment can help with misspecifications, it cannot solve fundamental problems within climate models.
 The evaluation framework can help you identify whether such fundamental issues exist in the chosen climate model.
 However, this cannot replace careful climate model selection before starting a climate impact study. |brr|

 About the authors
 -----------------